MogilenkoLabVUMC/Clara_RANKL_STAR_macrophage_infection/README.md

 ### General Intuition of the analysis

 In discussions with our lab members and our collaborator, I decided to provide this explanation into the general intuition of what we did.
-I decided to leave here for the record for the time being.
+I decided to leave here it for the record and for the time being.

 **Part 1: Differential Expression and GSEA**
 We performed DE analysis separately for 4h and 24h using the contrasts: